At a glance: the top 10 things to do in Namibia

 I recommend trying quad biking in the Namib Desert

-Get your adrenaline fix by tearing through the Namib Desert on a quad bike.
+I got my adrenaline fix by tearing through the Namib Desert on a quad bike.
 Yes, it's the oldest desert in the world, but that just means it's had plenty of time to perfect its dune game.

 Fish River Lodge—the best accommodation you could choose!

 Another huge point for staying at Fish River Canyon is that they're also the only ones authorized to take visitors into Fish River Canyon for day trips.
 Self-guided trips into the canyon aren’t allowed, and for some of the cooler trips that are on offer, you’ll need to be a guest at Fish River Lodge.
+Plus, they’re also the only ones that can take you on a drive on the canyon floor.

 Fish River Canyon